fkarg/fkarg.github.io/staged/longtermplans.md

 your effectiveness and productivity, then go for it.
 It will be hard to fully use it from the get-go, adapting it step-by-step will probably be better.

+You might find the [GTD Weekly Review][weekly] list useful when adapting or modifying GTD.

 # Conclusion
 In short, we first collected everything you wanted to do, everything that is